rathaumons/pyppbox/GETSTARTED.md

 * ***Note for CPU-Only:***
   - Torchreid does not work for CPU-Only -> It is excluded from `install_req_p3x_cpu.cmd`
-  - YOLO Ultralytics uses GPU by default, you must change the config -> `device: 'cpu'`
+  - YOLO Ultralytics uses GPU by default, you must set `cpu` as string for parameter `device` in its configuration

 ## 💽 Setup